Strategy11/formidable-forms/readme.txt

 [See more FAQs](https://formidableforms.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==
+= 2.05.08 =
+* Fix: Hide extra columns on the Formidable -> Entries page more accurately
+* Fix: Prevent WP confirmation messages from showing when saving a form
+* Fix: Some tooltips were partially covered by the admin menu
+* **Pro Version Forms**
+* Enhancement: When [auto_id start=100] is higher than the last value in the entry, use 100.
+* Enhancement: Remove type="text/javascript" for new HTML5 validation requirements
+* Fix: The Formidable -> Views page didn't look good on small screens
+* Fix: All custom field rows were being removed in post settings when one was removed
+* Fix: Lookup calculations in repeating sections were returning javascript errors

 = 2.05.07 =
 * New: Limit the number of field columns in the entry listing page to a max of 11 fields
-* Security Fix: Fix an SQL injection vulnerability on the Form listing page on the backend
+* Security Fix: Fix an SQL injection vulnerability on the Form listing page on the backend.
+Vulnerability discovered by the static code analysis solution RIPS (www.ripstech.com)
 * **Pro Version Forms**
 * New: Add links to edit views and post entry in the top admin bar
 * Tweak: Show default val/placeholder text icons for any item in an address field and confirmation fields